freenas/freenas-docs/userguide/zfsprimer.rst

 lost (typically the last few seconds of writes).
 You can replace the lost log device in the
 :menuselection:`View Volumes --> Volume Status`
 screen.
-Note that a dedicated log device can not be shared between ZFS pools and that the same device cannot hold both a log and a cache device.
+Note that a dedicated log device cannot be shared between ZFS pools and that the same device cannot hold both a log and a cache device.